Frequently Asked Questions

 Q: I am not sure when term starts or when cut-off dates are.
 Is there somewhere where I can find out the key dates?

-A: This information can be found at the UQ website.
-Alternatively, here is the calendar.
+A: This information can be found on the UQ website yearly calendar.

 Q: I’ve chosen not to study a non-science degree – will this affect my studies in medicine?